cyberoblivion/co-blog/_posts/2025-07-22-wsl-is-awesome.markdown

 WSL 2 isn't just "Linux on Windows."
 It's a full Linux kernel running in a lightweight virtual machine that integrates seamlessly with Windows.
 You get:

 - **Real Linux performance** - No more slow file operations or weird compatibility issues
-- **Native Unix tooling** - bash, ssh, git, docker, everything works as expected
+- **Native Unix tooling** - bash, ssh, git, podman, everything works as expected
 - **Seamless integration** - Access Windows files from Linux and vice versa
 - **Multiple distros** - Run Ubuntu, Debian, Amazon Linux, or any distribution simultaneously
 - **Development-ready** - Perfect for [Claude Code](https://claude.ai/code) and other tools that run better in Linux